nuxeo/nuxeo-php-client/README.md

 ## Content

 Function list which allows queries, retreiving document information from Nuxeo EP, activating Chains remotly ...
-B1 B2 B3 are mainly test functions and affichage_B1 affichage_B2 affichage_B3 are html pages which can allow
+B1 B2 B3 are examples explaining how we can send a query to nuxeo and how we can use the results.
-users to load data in function.
-If you want to use them, uncomment the isset part and call the function with parameters comming from $_POST['neededVariable']
+B4 is used to create a document and attach a blob to it.
+It must be call issuing the display_B4 page.
+B5 is only called from B1?
+B2 or B3 using the download button at the right of the screen

 ## About Nuxeo